Who are the Most Subscribed YouTubers?

 After all, it's used by nearly 4 billion people around the world.

-Then we'd all have to agree that email is the best tool.
-This platform is equally popular, with an expectation to reach 3 billion users by 2020.
+But let's be more specific.
+We'd all have to agree that email is one of the most effective tools for lead generation and nurturing, with an expectation to reach 3 billion users by 2020.

 Brands that know this are already taking advantage of email marketing.
 Roughly 60% of B2B marketers say email is the most effective channel for generating revenue.

 And it also works in the B2C sector.
 We find that consumers are willing to spend 138% more when they receive email offers.

 What makes email effective is that your audience is giving you permission to market to them and they're willing to buy.